Wsm2110/Faster.Ioc.Zero/README.md

 	var transientWithSingletonTwo = Container.TransientOne();

 ```
-### the constructor with the largest param count is always resolved unless the resolver is overridden
+7. the constructor with the largest param count is always resolved unless the resolver is overridden

 ## Benchmark

 According to the benchmark https://github.com/danielpalme/IocPerformance/blob/main/README.md grace is one of the faster ioc frameworks.

+Each Benchmark resolves 1500000 objects

 ### Basic Features
 |**Container**|**Singleton**|**Transient**|**Combined**|**Complex**|**Generics**|**IEnumerable**|